VijayaLakshmiDwarakacherla/Small-Vehicle-Detection-Tracking/README.md

 ---

-## 6.2 High-Zoom Far-Horizon Pass
+## 4.2 High-Zoom Far-Horizon Pass

 The most important small-object improvement is the far-horizon tiling strategy.

-The upper/far-road region is divided into approximately 256×256 pixel tiles.

-Each tile is resized to approximately 1024×1024 before being passed to YOLOv8m.
+The upper/far-road region is divided into pixel tiles, each tile is resized before being passed to YOLOv8m.

 Conceptually: